 The development of active insulation midlayers has shaken up this category in recent years.
-Jackets built with exposed insulation can make it lighter and breathable for use in high-output activities.
-And they include a light breathable shell fabric to protect against light rain or snow.
-Such jackets allow the user to enjoy a greater range of temperature before they need to dump heat or add another layer.
+Jackets built with exposed insulation can make them lighter and breathable for use in high-output activities.
+And they include a light, breathable shell fabric to protect against light rain or snow.
+Such jackets allow the user to enjoy a greater range of temperatures before they need to dump heat or add another layer.

 For hikes and moderate skiing in dry conditions, you may choose to wear a breathable, active midlayer with moderate insulation, and stash a wind or rain shell in a pocket.
 For slower efforts at altitudes that will lead to exposure and downtime, consider a similar setup for the way up and a heavy down puffy with wind and weather repellency for maximum warmth.

 Shell layers protect from the elements (and keep insulating layers dry).
-A softshell wind layer in the summer won’t protect against rain, but will allow perspiration to escape.
+A softshell wind layer in the summer won’t protect against the rain but will allow perspiration to escape.
 A waterproof hardshell comes with varied breathability performance for use in rain, snow, and windy conditions.

 Instead, an outer layer imbued with the latest in materials science will perform across a greater range of temperatures.
 And it can help you adapt to the changing climate without the necessity of changing layers.

 As long as it’s wicking and warming, you get a little more wiggle room when it’s time to stop and dump heat or layer up.

 The North Face Summit Series: Built for Layering